Epistasis: Classification

 Quantitative trait values after two mutations either alone (Ab and aB) or in combination (AB).
 Bars contained in the grey box indicate the combined trait value under different circumstances of epistasis.
 Upper panel indicates epistasis between beneficial mutations (blue).
 Lower panel indicates epistasis between deleterious mutations (red).

 Since, on average, mutations are deleterious, random mutations to an organism cause a decline in fitness.
 If all mutations are additive, fitness will fall proportionally to mutation number (black line).
 When deleterious mutations display negative (synergistic) epistasis, they are more deleterious in combination than individually and so fitness falls with the number of mutations at an increasing rate (upper, red line).
 When mutations display positive (antagonistic) epistasis, effects of mutations are less severe in combination than individually and so fitness falls at a decreasing rate (lower, blue line).

 Terminology about epistasis can vary between scientific fields.
-Geneticists often refer to wild type and mutant alleles where the mutation is implicitly deleterious and may talk in terms of genetic enhancement, synthetic lethality and genetic suppressors.
-Conversely, a biochemist may more frequently focus on beneficial mutations and so explicitly state the effect of a mutation and use terms such as reciprocal sign epistasis and compensatory mutation.
-Additionally, there are differences when looking at epistasis within a single gene (biochemistry) and epistasis within a haploid or diploid genome (genetics).
+Additionally, there are differences when looking at epistasis within a single gene and epistasis within a haploid or diploid genome.
 In general, epistasis is used to denote the departure from 'independence' of the effects of different genetic loci.
 Confusion often arises due to the varied interpretation of 'independence' among different branches of biology.
 The classifications below attempt to cover the various terms and how they relate to one another.

 Additivity

-Two mutations are considered to be purely additive if the effect of the double mutation is the sum of the effects of the single mutations.
+Two mutations are considered to be purely additive if the effect of the double mutation is the "sum of the effects" of the single mutations.
 This occurs when genes do not interact with each other, for example by acting through different metabolic pathways.
 Simply, additive traits were studied early on in the history of genetics, however they are relatively rare, with most genes exhibiting at least some level of epistatic interaction.

+Note that "sum of effects" is a subjective term that depends on weather the mutation on the trait being studied behaves additively or multiplicatively.
+The same mutation can behave either ways if the definition of the trait being studied changes.
+For example, while both Malthusian and Wrightian selection coefficients quantify the fitness effect of a mutation, mutations that are multiplicative in Wrightian fitness behave additively in Malthusian fitness (since Malthusian fitness is the logarithm of Wrightian fitness).